global-asp/asp-source/en/0250_danger-of-abandoning-a-mother.md

 But Akitela insisted that they should move and leave the old woman alone.
-“If you don't move away from
+"If you don't move away from
 here, I will return to my
-parents,” Akitela cried to
+parents," Akitela cried to
 Lodipo.

 ##